TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSettingTSconfig/Conditions.rst

 functions is different, though.

 The Symfony expression language tends to throw warnings when sub arrays are checked in a condition that do not exist.
-Use the :ref:`traverse <condition-function-traverse>` function to avoid this.
+Use the :ref:`traverse <tsconfig-condition-function-traverse>` function to avoid this.

 ..  contents::
     :local:

-..  _condition-variables:
+..  _tsconfig-condition-variables:

 Condition variables available in TSconfig
 =========================================

 ..  index:: Conditions; applicationContext
-..  _condition-applicationContext:
+..  _tsconfig-condition-applicationContext:

 applicationContext
 ------------------

 ..  confval:: applicationContext
-    :name: condition-applicationContext
+    :name: tsconfig-condition-applicationContext
     :type: string

     Current application context as string.
 See :ref:`t3coreapi:bootstrapping-context`.

-..  _condition-applicationContext-example:
+..  _tsconfig-condition-applicationContext-example:

 Example: Condition applies in application context "Development"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~